-Our principal reinsurance quota share agreement covers instantly underwritten policies from refinance and home equity line of credit transactions under which we historically ceded 100% of the written premium of each covered policy from January 1, 2021 through February 23, 2021.
-Pursuant to a renewed agreement, which became effective on February 24, 2021, we cede only 25% of the written premium on such instantly underwritten policies up to a total reinsurance coverage limit of \$80.0 million in premiums reinsured, after which we retain 100% of the written premium on instantly underwritten policies.
-This reduction in ceding percentage has resulted in higher net premiums written per transaction when compared to prior period results.
+Our principal reinsurance quota share agreement covers instantly underwritten policies from refinance and home equity line of credit transactions.
+Under this contract we cede 25% of the written premium on such instantly underwritten policies, up to a total reinsurance coverage limit of \$80.0 million in premiums reinsured, after which we retain 100% of the written premium on instantly underwritten policies.
 Refer to Note 2 to the condensed consolidated financial statements above for additional details on our reinsurance treaties.